egentry/clustered_SNe/README.md

     - should (must?) be c++11 capable
   - [slug2](https://bitbucket.org/krumholz/slug2)
     - slug2 must be built as a shared library (change into the `src` directory and call `make lib`; if you enabled FITS at compile time, then keep it enabled at link time.
 For simplicity, use `make all && make lib` in the `src` directory.)
+    - A fork frozen to the version used in my simulations can be found at: https://bitbucket.org/egentry/slug2
     - requires the [GSL](https://www.gnu.org/software/gsl/), [Boost](http://www.boost.org/)
   - libuuid
   - [grackle cooling](https://bitbucket.org/grackle/grackle)
     - requires [HDF5](https://www.hdfgroup.org/HDF5/release/obtain5.html)
   - For visualization:
-    - Python (tested for v3.5, probably backwards compatible)
+    - Python (tested for v3.5, maybe backwards compatible)
-    - IPython/Jupyter (tested for v4; should be compatible with v3)
+    - Jupyter notebook (tested for v4)
       - ipywidgets (tested for v4)
     - Matplotlib
     - Bokeh